Did You Have a Car Accident Involving a Deer?

 A century ago, white-tailed deer were rare on the East Coast.
 Now they number more than 20 million, and they’re everywhere: in back yards, in parks and on the roads.
 Collisions with deer cause 200 human deaths and cost more than $4 billion per year.
 Don’t assume it won’t happen to you!
 Deer car accidents are more common than you think.
 In fact, you have a 1/169 chance of hitting a deer, according to State Farm.
-Here’s what you should do if it happens.
+Here’s what you should do if you get into a deer car accident.

 What to Do if You Hit a Deer

 Two eyes shining in the road.
 You hit the brakes, but it’s too late: You hear a thump as you strike the deer.
-So what should you do if you hit a deer?
+What should you do if you hit a deer?

 If your car has sustained minor damage, it might be tempting to drive away.
 Don’t do it.
 Pull over in a safe place and call the police to report hitting a deer.
 Take pictures of the scene and any damage to your car.
 If there are witnesses, ask for their contact information.